 You can visit the Smoo Caves at any time of the day, with the main cave remaining open to the public 24-7.
 If you wish to explore deeper into the cave system, which is only accessible by boat, you will need to take part in an organised tour.
 The tour is subject to the local weather, as even a little rainfall can make the cave inaccessible.
 Due to this there are no advance bookings.

-If you are looking for a history lesson with a view then the Ceannabeine Village Trail is one for you.
-Sitting outside the village of Durness, the ruins of the old Ceannabeine (meaning “end of the mountains”) township can be found along a guided boardwalk.
-With views over one of Scotland’s most spectacular beaches, the Ceannabeine Village Trail tells the story of how locals lived through the 18th century in this remote village.
+If you are looking for a history lesson with a view then the Ceannabeinne Village Trail is one for you.
+Sitting outside the village of Durness, the ruins of the old Ceannabeinne (meaning “end of the mountains”) township can be found along a guided boardwalk.
+With views over one of Scotland’s most spectacular beaches, the Ceannabeinne Village Trail tells the story of how locals lived through the 18th century in this remote village.

 The main focus of the story is of the infamous 19th century “Highland Clearances” when local villagers were forced from their homes by rich land-owners.
 Life back in these times was unfair and quite miserable, due to harsh living conditions and extortionate rental costs by the greedy land-owners.

-The Ceannabeine story, however, tells of a more lighthearted victory by the villagers when locals rose up again this greed resulting in the riot of 1841.
-Unfortunately, this was to no avail as the village soon emptied of any residents due to lack of work and food.
+The Ceannabeinne story, however, tells of a more lighthearted victory by the villagers when locals rose up again this greed resulting in the riot of 1841.
+Unfortunately, this was to no avail as the village soon emptied of any residents due to a lack of work and food.
 Whilst you are in the area of Durness, we would suggest admiring the stunning Ceannabeinne Beach, and if you are brave enough, how about trying out the Golden Eagle Zipline that goes across the beach too?

 Where to Stay in Durness